Beluga Charms British With Impromptu Visit

 Can't believe I'm writing this, no joke - BELUGA in the Thames off Coalhouse Fort @RareBirdAlertUK pic.twitter.com/6VtrJ1PVc6— Dave Andrews (@iPterodroma) September 25, 2018

-The ecologist and ornithologist, as described on his twitter account, had spotted a beluga whale swimming in the River Thames east of London, far from its normal habitat.
+The ecologist and ornithologist, as described on his Twitter account, had spotted a beluga whale swimming in the River Thames east of London, far from its normal habitat.

-A beluga swimming in the Thames is undoubtedly rare and a social media frenzy ensued.
+A beluga swimming in the Thames is undoubtedly rare, and a social media frenzy ensued.

 Sky News caught the animal on camera from a helicopter above the river.